 Can my parents accompany me on move-in day?

 We are asking each student to bring no more than two move-in helpers with them.
-This will help us cut down on traffic in building entrances, stairwells and hallways and, again, allow for better social distancing.
+This will help us cut down on traffic in building entrances, stairwells and hallways, and again, allow for better social distancing.
 Parents also will be required to observe social distancing and masking requirements on campus.

 Will isolation housing be available for students who test positive for COVID-19?